3/12/2025

 Analyst, Carnegie

 Thank you.
-Yes, a couple of questions from I am.
-Firstly, if I could start on February sales, realizing, of course, the leap year effect here, but believe in adjusting for that is that it's lower growth than you've seen in previous months and particularly what we saw in Q3 with growth rates of 13 percent.
+Yes, a couple of questions from my end.
+Firstly, if I could start on February sales.
+Realizing, of course, the leap year effect here, but still even adjusting for that, this is a bit slower growth than you've seen in previous months, and particularly what we saw in Q3 with growth rates of 13%.
 Do you see any particular reason for this sequential slowdown?
-Is there less pent up demand?
-Was there any weather effect, anything else or any other reason to assume that the growth rate might be a little bit lower in coming quarters compared to the exceptionally strong growth you saw here in Q3?
+Is there less pent-up demand?
+Was there any weather effect, anything else, or any other reason to assume that the growth rates might be a little bit lower in coming quarters compared to the exceptionally strong growth you saw here in Q3.

 speaker

-Good morning, Niklas.
+Good morning Niklas.
 So looking at February sales, no big particular reasons or any differences versus previous months.
 We are happy with the underlying progress.
-Also need to remember, February is a bit of a transition month for us as we move out of the winter season into the spring season.
-So, of course, there might be some here and there weather effects, but nothing significant has changed versus the past.
+We also need to remember February is a bit of a transition month for us as we move out of the winter season into the spring season.
+So of course there might be some here and there weather effects etc. But nothing significant has changed versus the past.
 We rather believe that the underlying development continues to be strong and we continue to be relevant also in the month of February.
 Looking ahead, as you say, we have had exceptional growth over the last couple of years and our ambition is to continue growing.
 And as laid out, obviously, the ambition is to have high quality growth, high value growth.
-The target is at least five percent organic over also the coming years.
-And given that the base has evolved, we used to be a bit more than eight billion five years ago.
+The target is at least 5% organic over also the coming years.
+And given that the base has evolved, we used to be a bit more than 8 billion five years ago.
 Now rolling 12 months, we're 11 and a half billion revenue companies.
-Of course, the five percent in absolute terms becomes higher and higher.
+Of course, the 5% in absolute terms becomes higher and higher.
 And it's critical to ensure that the growth we're adding is high value and value creating, not just running after sales for the sake of it.

 speaker